-Women's Studies
+Women's, Gender, and Sexuality Studies

-Women's Studies Interdisciplinary Minor
+Women's, Gender, and Sexuality Studies Interdisciplinary Minor

-An interdisciplinary academic program, women's studies aims to expand students' understanding and appreciation of women's lives and experiences both historically and in contemporary societies worldwide.
-Courses used to fulfill the requirements of the women's studies minor pattern should, to a significant degree, examine the ways in which gender has structured intellectual and social traditions in the humanities, social sciences, or natural sciences.
-Special topics courses, independent studies, or courses taken at other institutions may fulfill a minor requirement, upon approval of the director of Women's Studies.
+An interdisciplinary academic program, women's, gender, and sexuality aims to expand students' understanding and appreciation of women's lives and experiences both historically and in contemporary societies worldwide.
+Courses used to fulfill the requirements of the minor pattern should, to a significant degree, examine the ways in which gender has structured intellectual and social traditions in the humanities, social sciences or natural sciences.
+Special topics courses, independent studies or courses taken at other institutions may fulfill a minor requirement, upon approval of the director of women's, gender, and sexuality Studies.